ahmadreza-hajtalebi/Gooseman/README.md

 - SOCKS5 configuration editor (host, port, optional username/password)
 - Responsive design for desktop and mobile devices
 - Lightweight FastAPI backend with no external dependencies beyond Python packages

 ---

+## Keep in mind

+- The project is currently Linux only, and I'm too lazy to do anything for other platforms yet.
+- It uses `tailwindcss` and `jsdelivr` CDNs, which are as of now, still blocked in Iran.
+You can start the server just fine without those being loaded, it'll just miss the fanciness, aesthetics and the graph as well.

+---